TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **<a name="definition_XML_document"/>[Definition: <dfn>XML document</dfn>]**
-> The term "XML document" is as defined by [XML](#Appendix-A-References)        <a target="_blank" href="http://www.w3.org/TR/2008/REC-xml-20081126/#dt-xml-doc">Section 2, _Documents_</a>, which states:
+> The term "XML document" is as defined by [XML](#Appendix-A-References)        [Section 2, _Documents_](http://www.w3.org/TR/2008/REC-xml-20081126/#dt-xml-doc), which states:

 ## XML Information Set terminology

  When discussing XML documents, this document uses terminology and language as defined by [XML Infoset](#Appendix-A-References).

  [XML Infoset](#Appendix-A-References) uses the term "information item" to describe pieces of XML documents.
 Documents, elements, and attributes are types of information items.
 The use of the term "element information item", for example, refers to the term as defined by [XML Infoset](#Appendix-A-References).
 Shorthand terms may also be used to refer to information items, such as _element_, as defined below.
-The information items are identified and defined by [XML Infoset](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem">Section 2, _Information Items_</a>.
+The information items are identified and defined by [XML Infoset](#Appendix-A-References)      [Section 2, _Information Items_](http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem).

 > **<a name="definition_element"/>[Definition: <dfn>element</dfn>]**
-> An _element_ is an _element information item_, as defined by [XML Infoset](#Appendix-A-References)        <a target="_blank" href="http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.element">Section 2.2, _Element Information Items_</a>
+> An _element_ is an _element information item_, as defined by [XML Infoset](#Appendix-A-References)        [Section 2.2, _Element Information Items_](http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.element)

 > **<a name="definition_attribute"/>[Definition: <dfn>attribute</dfn>]**
-> An _attribute_ is an _attribute information item_, as defined by [XML Infoset](#Appendix-A-References)        <a target="_blank" href="http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.element">Section 2.3, _Attribute Information Items_</a>
+> An _attribute_ is an _attribute information item_, as defined by [XML Infoset](#Appendix-A-References)        [Section 2.3, _Attribute Information Items_](http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.element)

  [XML Infoset](#Appendix-A-References) also describes properties of information items.
 Each class of information item carries a set of properties.
 Each property has a name, and the property is identified by putting the name into square brackets.
-For example, the element that contains an attribute is described as the [owner element] of an attribute information item, as defined in [XML Infoset](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.attribute">Section 2.3, _Attribute Information Items_</a>.
+For example, the element that contains an attribute is described as the [owner element] of an attribute information item, as defined in [XML Infoset](#Appendix-A-References)      [Section 2.3, _Attribute Information Items_](http://www.w3.org/TR/2004/REC-xml-infoset-20040204/#infoitem.attribute).

  Shorthand terms for properties of information items include: